mpwmpw/CCSFNet/README.md

 ## 6. CCSFNet is efficiently deployed on the Jetson Nano edge device.
 We have also open-sourced some Python packages that may be useful for edge deployment.

 ## 7. Thanks to the open source of [ultralytics](https://docs.ultralytics.com/zh), many tasks have become simpler and more traceable.

+## 8. A more detailed interpretation of the research can be found in future papers.